Skip to content

 Adrienne’s unexpected and fortuitous meeting in the summer of 2008 with Joan Barrington led to the ‘Clowns 4 Cuba Project’ – workshops and the introduction and establishment of therapeutic clown programs in children’s hospitals in Havana.

-BONNIE ECCLES, Travel and Administrative Consultant
+Travel and Administrative Consultant

 Bonnie got into the travel business in 1990 while still teaching for the Toronto Board of Education.
 It was through Joan’s son, that Bonnie began booking trips to Cuba for the ‘Clowns 4 Cuba Project’, Joan Barrington aka Bunky.